OSOceanAcoustics/echopype/docs/source/convert.rst

      These methods have been renamed to ``to_netcdf`` and ``to_zarr`` and the old names will be deprecated in a future version.

+**TODO:**

-**TODO:** Briefly state that open_raw returns an EchoData object (that's new in 0.5.0), and link to the page/section where it's described in more detail.
+- Briefly state that open_raw returns an EchoData object (note that an EchoData class has existed in echopype for a while, but it's been overhauled and made more user-facing in 0.5.0);
+  link to the page/section where it's described in more detail.
+- Does open_raw fully open and parse the raw data eagerly, or lazily/delayed?
+  Once I confirm which is it, mention it briefly.
+- Add some sample code for interacting with the parsed EchoData object in memory

 For data files from the AZFP echosounder, the conversion requires an extra ``.XML`` file along with the ``.01A`` data file, specified using